For urgent consular assistance call

 Many terrorist attacks in India have involved multiple explosions, one after the other.
 These attacks have caused a high number of deaths.

 Militants have crossed the border into India to conduct attacks in the past.
-It's likely this will continue.
+This will likely continue.

-Attacks on military and police in Jammu and Kashmir often lead to violent clashes.
+Attacks on the military and police in Jammu and Kashmir often lead to violent clashes.

-Security at airports has been improved due to the threat of terrorist attacks against Indian aviation interests.
+Security at airports has improved due to the threat of terrorist attacks against Indian aviation interests.

 Terrorism is a threat worldwide.

-A heightened Indian security presence is now in place, with additional restrictive measures applying to public gatherings, and internet and telecommunications services.
+A heightened Indian security presence is in place, with additional restrictive measures applying to public gatherings and internet and telecommunications services.
 Monitor local media and follow the advice of local authorities.

 In the Union Territory of Jammu and Kashmir there is a high risk of: